Mostrar el registro sencillo del ítem

 dc.contributor.authorAutorChacón, Francisco

-dc.contributor.authorAutorMuñoz-San Martín, Catalina
+dc.contributor.authorAutorMuñoz-San Martín, Catalina.

 dc.contributor.authorAutorBacigalupo, Antonella

-dc.contributor.authorAutorÁlvarez-Duhart, Bárbara
+dc.contributor.authorAutorÁlvarez-Duhart, Bárbara.

 dc.contributor.authorAutorSolís, Rigoberto